Andregnl/fluid-behavior-tree-visual/README.md

 7. Create the tree you want by selecting the nodes on the right-click menu, editing their properties in the left _Inspector_ and then connecting them by creating edges
 8. When you are done hit the `Save` button below the _Inspector_ View
 9. Run the scene to check your behavior

+### Creating new nodes from ActionBase

+1. Creating new actions is the same as it was beafore with the original FluidBT.
+Open (ACTION BASE DIRECTORY) and create a new script with a new class inheriting from ActionBase
+2. Override the ActionBase methods and create your own node behavior
+3. After recompiling the project, the new custom node option will appear on the right-click menu and can be created like any other node

 ### Screenshots
 ![image](https://github.com/IpeBT/fluid-behavior-tree-visual/assets/62215634/34aa6dbb-65c5-4e2a-9a06-d13c865497d2)